General Principles: Overview and Introduction

 Although acetylcholine is depicted as a "static" molecule in terms of internal rotation,, acetylcholine and many other drugs exhibit free rotation around internal bonds.

-For acetylcholine,tau1, tau2, tau3, represent torsion angles and refer to the degree of twist around these bonds of free rotation
+For acetylcholine,tau1, tau2, tau3, represent torsion angles and refer to the degree of twist around these bonds of free rotation.

 Specific additional analysis is required to determine which three-dimensional form of acetylcholine appears to be preferred for binding to the cholinergic receptor.
-The configuration of acetylcholine and solution is quite different than the configuration when bound to the nicotinic cholinergic receptor (using two-dimensional NMR to estimate bond angles)

 Above figures adapted from Principles of Drug Action: The Basis of Pharmacology, Third Edition, edited by William .
 B. Pratt and Palmer Taylor, Churchill Livingston, New York, 1990. pp 20-23.
 Above Acetylcholine conformation figure -- original work: Behling, RW, Yamane T, Gavon G, Jelinski LW: Conformation of Acetylcholine Bound to the Nicotinic Acetylcholine Receptor.
 Proc Natl Acad Sci USA 85:6721, 1988.